 GPs in Schools Pilot

-The GPs in Schools Pilot will place General Practitioners (GPs) in 20 Queensland state schools with secondary students in areas of greatest need.
-The service will provide students with free access to a GP at school 1 day per week, removing barriers students may otherwise face to receive timely and appropriate healthcare.
+The GPs in Schools Pilot will place General Practitioners (GPs) in 50 Queensland state schools with secondary students.
+The service will provide students with free access to a GP at school 1 day per week, removing barriers students may otherwise face to receiving timely and appropriate healthcare.
 The provision of this service will have positive impacts for students' health and wellbeing and their readiness and ability to engage positively at school.